akiomiyao/ped/README.md

   % perl bidirectional.pl ERR3063487 ERR3063486 WBcel235
   retruns 'M' or 'H' marked SNPs and indels of ERR3063487 which are absent in ERR3063486.
 - To confirm the alignment for detected polymorphisms,
   % perl search.pl target chr position
   For example,
   % perl search.pl ERR3063487 II 948033
   Alignments will be selected by the search script.
 - if you want to run with computer cluster,
   % perl qsub_bidirectional.pl ERR3063487 default WBcel235
+  qsub_bidirectional.pl will work with Torque installed default settings.
+  If output format of qsub and qstat are customized, modification of the script will be required.
 - Run without arguments, help for script will be shown.
 - ERR3063487.indel is list of structural variations.
   ERR3063487.bi.snp is list of SNPs.